Approximation algorithms for Steiner Tree Augmentation Problems: An Improved Approximation for Edge Weighted STAP

 \begin{lemma} Let $\ell_1, \ell_2 \in Z$ with $V_{\ell_1} \cap V_{\ell_2} \neq \emptyset$.
 Then $\ell_1$ and $\ell_2$ have an ancestry relationship in the arborescence $(Z,A)$, i.e., either $\ell_1$ is an ancestor of $\ell_2$ or $\ell_2$ is an ancestor of $\ell_1$. \end{lemma}

 Lemma~\ref{lem:anc-dec-relationship} has been shown in the context of WTAP in~\cite{TZ2021}.
-The proof extends verbatim to the case of Hyper-TAP, so we don't rewrite the proof here.
+The proof extends verbatim to the case of Hyper-TAP, so we don't rewrite it here.
 Just as in~\cite{TZ2021}, Lemma~\ref{lem:anc-dec-relationship}, along with the property that $F_u$ is 2-thin for each $u \in U$ (which follows from the minimality of $F_u$) imply property (2).

 \begin{lemma} Let $k$ be a positive integer, and $(Z,A)$ be a connected component of the dependency graph.
 If every directed path in $(Z,A)$ intersects at most $k$ sets $A_u$, then $Z$ is $(k+1)$-thin. \end{lemma}